phetsims/graphing-lines/doc/implementation-notes.md

 Terminology:

-- _manipulators_ are the spheres on the graph that the user drags to change some property of a line
+- _manipulators_ are the spheres on the graph that the user drags to change some Property of a line
 - _challenges_ are the individual problems that the user tries to solve
 - a _game_ is a collection of challenges

-`Property<T>` is used throughout the model and view for storage of properties and notification of changes.
-The sim has both model-specific properties (found throughout the model) and view-specific properties (encapsulated in `LineFormsViewProperties`).
+`Property<T>` is used throughout the model and view for storage of Properties and notification of changes.
+The sim has both model-specific Properties (found throughout the model) and view-specific Properties (encapsulated in `LineFormsViewProperties`).

 `Line` is the primary model type used in all modules.
 See JSdoc in Line.java and model.md for details.